jsforce/jsforce/JSFORCE-NODE.md

 ## What is the `@jsforce/jsforce-node` package?

-It's a "lite" version of `jsforce` that doesn't include the browser builds and CLI deps, making it ~30M smaller that the `jsforce` package which includes all node and browser builds.
+It's a "lite" version of `jsforce` that doesn't include the browser builds and CLI deps, making it ~30M smaller than the `jsforce` package which includes all node and browser builds.
 You can use it as a drop-in replacement of `jsforce` in your Node.js project to reduce bundle size.

 For reference, the `jsforce` package contains: